jonathanhood/gradle-plugin-example/tutorial/5-making-configurable-plugins.md

 ```

-Doesn't get much simpler than that.
 If the ``myplugin`` block isn't placed in the ``build.gradle`` then the default values taken from the extension will be used.

 ## Testing with the Extension

-The easiest test we can write involves asserting that hte extension is registered with correct default values.
+The easiest test we can write involves asserting that the extension is registered with correct default values.

 ```groovy
 import com.jhood.MyPluginExtension